What’s the Best Diet to Lose Weight?

 Or by walking, swimming, dancing or lifting weights.

 So, what is the best diet to lose weight?

 The truth is that all diets work.
 As long as you can stick to them.
 Science says.

 Which is why I believe the best diet to lose weight is no diet at all.

 In fact, the best way to lose weight is to not even focus on weight loss.

-Know this: your body wants you to be a healthy weight…
+Your body wants you to be a healthy weight

 At your healthiest weight, you have more energy, your hormones are balanced, your mood is lifted – and your body wants that for you.

 The problem with pursuing weight loss is that having a pre-conceived ‘goal weight’ can throw you off course and muck up motivation.